ajoyag/Burp-Suite-DAST-Overview/README.md

 ---

+## 📄 Additional Documentation
+For a more detailed understanding of the setup, workflow, and results, **please review the uploaded document** in this repository.
+It provides deeper insights into how Burp Suite DAST was implemented and configured, along with examples and best practices learned throughout the project.

+---

 ## 🙌 Acknowledgements
 A special thanks to **Navaneethan K**, my mentor and friend, for supporting and guiding me throughout this process, and to **PortSwigger** for creating such an impactful tool and making this learning experience rewarding and enriching.